Suk Hyun-jun: Marítimo

 In January 2013, Suk signed with Primeira Liga club Marítimo.
 He netted his first goal for Marítimo in his third match, a 1–0 win against Sporting CP.
 He scored his second goal in a 1–1 draw with Porto.
 He moved to Saudi club Al-Ahli after making four goals for half a year in Marítimo.
 Vítor Pereira, the new Al-Ahli manager and previous Porto manager, was interested in Suk's performance in Portugal.

 Vitória de Setúbal

 Suk joined Nacional after having an unsuccessful time in Al-Ahli due to a toe injury.
 However, he also failed to settle in Nacional, and transferred to another Portuguese club Vitória de Setúbal on 12 January 2015.

 During the 2014–15 season, he achieved double-digit goals in a season for the first time by scoring five goals for Vitória in addition to five goals for Nacional.
 In the next season, he spent his prime by scoring 11 goals during the first half of the season.
+His long-range goal against Académica was named Primeira Liga Goal of the Month for August and September 2015.
 On 2 January 2016, he scored an unstoppable free-kick only four minutes into a match against Braga.